BROOKLYN, NY, USA, May 9, 2022

 In addition to the generous in-kind donations from American mask makers, the groups are seeking funds to support the program and help the community groups.
-To learn more about the campaign, or to make a donation, please see https://www.projectn95.org/masks-for-communities-coalition.
+To learn more about the campaign, or to make a donation, please see our masks for communities coalition page.

-To learn more about how Masks for Communities has impacted rural Mississippi, please see: https://www.youtube.com/watch?v=I3bjHPsiXeg
+To learn more about how Masks for Communities has impacted rural Mississippi, please watch this informative video.

 Partner groups to date: